88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 4.
 The subject of line 4 has indeed occasion for joy.
 Without the use of punishment for crimes committed, by precaution anticipating them, without any trouble he has repressed evil.
 The 'joy' gives place in paragraph 5 to 'congratulation,' the people being all interested in the action of the ruler.

-[302:XXVII](#fr_216) I do not think that the Great Symbolism here is anything but that of a thunderstorm, dispersing the oppression that bangs over nature, and followed by genial airs, and the reviving of all vegetation.
+<a name="fn_216"></a>[302:XXVII](#fr_216) I do not think that the Great Symbolism here is anything but that of a thunderstorm, dispersing the oppression that bangs over nature, and followed by genial airs, and the reviving of all vegetation.
 But there is nothing analogous to the thunder in the application.
 'Words,' it is said, 'nourish virtue; food and drink nourish the body.'

 Paragraph 1.
 As Mencius said, 'He that nourishes the little belonging to him is a little man.'